rabeyta/tap-workload-pr-action/README.md

 ### kubeconfig env variable

-Need to add an env variable called KUBE_CONFIG that holds a base64 encoded string of the kubeconfig to use for connecting to the dev cluster that will process the supply chain.
+Need to add an env variable called KUBE_CONFIG that holds a base64 encoded string of the kubeconfig to connect to the dev cluster that will process the supply chain.

 ### workload template